evry-ace/iskaribot/README.md

 ## Development

-Iskaribot was built using Node 16.1.0 and NPM 7.24.0 so you should be safe if you have the same versions.
+Iskaribot was built using Node 16.1.0 and NPM 7.24.0 so you should be safe if you have the same versions, others at your peril.
+Not really.

 You will also need Git if you want to clone this repository.

+Then you will need a public TLS-enabled endpoint for you localhost process, so why don't you give [ngrok](https://ngrok.com/) a try?

 1. Clone this repository.
 2. Install dependencies by running `npm install`